-Nygren has worked as a Photojournalist for 20 years; first as a staff photographer for the Daily Hampshire Gazette/Amherst Bulletin and the Recorder, and, then, as a freelancer.
-His work has been published in the New York Times, Philadelphia Daily News, Associated Press, Advocate, and numerous other publications.
+Nygren has worked as a Photojournalist for over 35 years; first as a staff photographer for the Daily Hampshire Gazette/Amherst Bulletin and the Recorder, and, then, as a freelance photojournalist.
+His work has been published in the New York Times, Philadelphia Daily News, Associated Press, Boston Globe, and the Advocate, and numerous other publications.
 Nygren does work in the areas of fashion, adverting, portraits, nudes, documentary work, weddings, and special projects for clients.
-His work has appeared in publications, on CD covers, music CD's, and Art exhibits.
+His work has appeared in publications, on music CD's, and Art exhibits.
 In 1989, he was awarded a Massachusetts State Lottery Grant from the town of Amherst which was co-sponsored by Kodak and Leica.
 The work resulted in the exhibition titled "Amherst Area: Symbols of Life".
 In 1990, he was award a a second Massachusetts State Lottery Grant.
 The exhibition "Alter Image" was an exploration in using manipulated Polaroid images as a medium for documentary work.
 In 1991, Nygren's exhibited "Venus Descending" which

 explored the life and work of radical feminist, naturalist, erotic